-The Exchange Fund provides the Issuer with a HK\$30 billion revolving credit facility (RCF) as a backup liquidity tool, of which the facility amount was increased in December 2008 from the original amount of HK\$10 billion.
+The Exchange Fund provides the Issuer with a HK\$80 billion revolving credit facility (RCF) as a backup liquidity tool, of which the facility amount was increased in October 2020 from HK\$30 billion.
 Such move demonstrates the Hong Kong Government's recognition of the importance of, and its commitment to provide further support to, the Issuer.
 In addition to the RCF, the Issuer is entitled to call upon its shareholders for the injection of additional capital of up to HK\$1 billion from the Exchange Fund (if and when needed) pursuant to an arrangement agreed by the shareholders.